 I don't know even where to start.

-I mean, you guys are are carrying the load, and there are times where I just want to flip it all off and disappear.
+I mean, you guys are carrying the load, and there are times where I just want to flip it all off and disappear.

-But uh it's too important to be.
+But it's too important to listen.

-Listen, I'm not gonna lie with lie.
+I'm not going to lie.

-I never thought that you know that we would have this this this this group think psychotic madness where the lie is the truth and the truth is a lie, and it's on every big issue.
+I never thought that we would have this groupthink psychotic madness where the lie is the truth and the truth is a lie.

 You bet.

-Uh Sean, I'm still trying to envision you at a Mets game or Yankees game with a mask on, and I can't do it.
+Sean, I'm still trying to envision you at a Mets game or Yankees game with a mask on, and I can't do it.

 I'm having trouble thinking about that.